clarapereira/vdjveR/README.md

 # vdjveR

-An R package to explore VDJ diversity.
+A primer for an R package to explore VDJ diversity.
 Requires the  tidyverse R package.

 Tools provided:
 - merge individual output files from MIXCR into a single table